The Online Workshop Experience

 Camaraderie at a distance: Meet new people or connect with friends you might not be able to see right now.
 Workshops are a fun change of pace, and a great way to interact with people who aren't in your household.

 No Worries: Everyone is safe in their own space.
 If you have allergy symptoms or someone else in the class has a case of the sniffles everyone can still safely participate in the workshop.

-Emailed Critique With Annotated Photos: This has been one of the most popular features of my online workshops.
+Emailed Critique With Annotated Photos (live workshops only): This has been one of the most popular features of my online workshops.
 Not only do you get real-time feedback during the workshop, afterwards participants have the opportunity to email me a photo of their work to receive detailed comments and notes.